mohamedmansour/fb-exporter/README.md

 How to download
 ---------------
-Click on downloads, either load the zip file (under developer, chrome://extensions) or download the crx and drag that into chrome.
+ - Click on downloads, either load the zip file (under developer, chrome://extensions) or download the crx and drag that into chrome.

+or

+ - It is available in the Chrome Web Store https://chrome.google.com/webstore/detail/ficlccidpkaiepnnboobcmafnnfoomga

 Known problems
 ---------------